sjev/esp8266/README.md

 ## Preparation
-1. get `esptool` from github
+1. Clone this directory
-2. download
+2. run `INIT` to install python dependencies and init submodules